Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 🎯 I'm passionate about UX/UI, I think making the user have the best experience is too important because you make him feel especial.

-"We cannot solve our problems with the same thinking we used when we created them."
+"we cannot solve our problems with the same thinking we used when we created them."

 ### Languages and Tools: